OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   We want you to know that we don't knowingly collect personally identifying information from anyone under the age of 13 unless we first obtain permission from the child's parent or legal guardian.
-' + '*   For information about safety and controls, view our AT&T Smart Controls parental tools.
 ' + '

 ' + '